 Once the GitHub integration with Enzyme is active, then GitHub Pull Requests can be linked directly to Design Outputs in Enzyme's Design Control module.
 This ensures that each code release to production can be traced to the Design History File (DHF) within Enzyme.

+Not setup yet?
 Check out this article: How do I setup the GitHub integration?

 There are two ways to utilize the GitHub integration:

 - Protected Branches (Recommended)